tamdrashtri/tampersonalblog/content/post/my-experience-on-becoming-a-local-guide-on-google-maps-it-s-great-that-my-reviews-have-influence.md

 +++
 date = "2019-04-28"
 tags = ["thoughts"]
-title = "My experience on becoming a local guide on Google Maps: It's great that my reviews have influence"
+title = "My experience on becoming a local guide on Google Maps"

 +++
 I used to read and see if a restaurant has good ratings or not.
 If not then I just decide not to go.
 There are so many restaurants and sometimes it's worth to know if a restaurant is good or not beforehand.
 User reviews are one of the criteria.
 Though a lot of reviews are subjective, if the reviews add up by a lot of users then it can be a good source of authority.